 In ancient China, young unmarried girls are not allowed to go out freely, except for the Lantern Festival.
 Hence, it is a perfect opportunity for single people to go out and to meet up.

-This holiday is on the 15th of January of the Chinese Calendar, the first full moon of the new year, when many types of lanterns will be lit to drive away the darkness and scary animals, and to pray for good luck.
+This holiday is on the 15th of January of the Chinese Calendar, the first full moon of the new year when many types of lanterns will be lit to drive away from the darkness and scary animals and to pray for good luck.

 Glue puddling/sweet dumpling is the traditional food for this festival, while various activities and performances will be held in different places in China as well.